by Kasey Spickard

-How to Style Men’s Short & Long Curly Hair
+How to Style Curly Hair for Men – Short & Long

-1. In general, curly hair should be shampooed every two to three days.
+1. In general, the best foundation for how to style curly hair for men is to shampoo it every two to three days.
 Any more frequently and you risk drying out your hair and dealing with both dandruff and a frizzy texture.

 3. Be strategic when you want volume.
 Mousse is overkill, in your case.
 Rather, for extra texture without extra product, apply a hydrating sea salt spray.

 4. If you’re in the process of growing out your curly hair, get into a maintenance routine with your barber.
 Specifically request for him to razor off certain pieces, so the curls aren’t growing haphazardly in all directions, and consider asking him to point cut the ends.
 Straight curls end up appearing boxy.

 We’re not recommending one specific brand here.
 Rather, shampoo for men’s curly hair needs to do two major things: One, remove all buildup from products, and two, hydrate your locks to prevent frizz and breakage.
 The result should offer some volume and a soft feel without stripping away your scalp’s natural oils.

 Conditioner complements this feel, helping keep the frizz to a minimum without weighing your hair down.
 As a bonus, conditioner works wonders when you’re musing about how to style curly hair for men – it adds a bit of shine while boosting its hydration.